Wong Foon Meng

 Wong Foon Meng (王茀明 (Ông Hut-bêng, Wong4 Fat1 Ming4, Wáng Fúmíng)) is a Malaysian politician and engineer.
-He is also the former President of the Dewan Negara and a former Terengganu State Assemblyman for the seat of Bandar, Kuala Terengganu from 1995 to 1999.
+He is also the former President of the Dewan Negara and a former Member of the Terengganu State Legislative Assembly (MLA) for Bandar from 1995 to 1999.

 Early career

 Wong was a civil servant in Ministry of Science, Technology and Environment from 1978 to 1990 and later became a Consulting Engineer in 1991 upon leaving the government service.